andreafedele/SINEX/README.md

 - SINEX, SINEXC explainers implementation (code folder)
 - pretrained model (model folder)
 - How To Use Jupyter Notebook
-- Rework code for RGB/GrayScale images, Time-Series and 3SNN (rework mach2023 folder)
+- Rework code for RGB/GrayScale images, Time-Series and 3SNN support (rework mach2023 folder)

 **IMPORTANT NOTE**: you must run transformer.py before using the How To Use jupyter notebook!